-“Think, think, think…” (I’m seeing Pooh tap his forehead.)
+“Think, think, think…” (Pooh says, tapping his forehead.)
 What’s as good for Bears of No Brain at All as it is for Bears Who Fear Their Brain Is Going–or Gone?
 Using words, thinking, communicating.
 It’s the last day of June, and I haven’t posted anything yet.
 My goal is to write monthly, but I haven’t been inspired.
 Why the pressure?
 It keeps me writing and using words.
 I like having to think, think, think.

 Constant rain and flooding in the Hundred Acre Wood threatened Pooh’s honey stash, so he set about to make sure it was safe on a tree limb.
 When there’s trouble, I like to make sure my honey jars are safe, too.
 I’m posting some thoughts about trouble and honey jars on this rainy, ordinary sort-of-day, since nothing extraordinary has suggested itself to write about, and Pooh’s illustration made me smile.

 This is an except from my journal for the One Year Bible reading for today.

 Thank you for the rain coming at the end of several yard days in a row and the cool temps that give transplants time to take root.
 Thank you for establishing the work of my hands in such a practical way.
 Will you bring your fresh rain of words to my heart and head this morning?
 I’m having a hard time waking up and focusing in the fog.
 Dazzle me right outta my drizzle.